DWRR-FM

-DWRR-FM (pronounced as DW-double-R; 101.9 FM Stereo), broadcasting as MOR 101.9, was a commercial radio station owned by ABS-CBN Broadcasting Corporation and previously operated by the Manila Radio division and the Star Creatives Group.
-Broadcast live throughout the Philippine archipelago, and throughout the world via The Filipino Channel (TFC), it was the flagship FM station of MOR Philippines and the number 1 FM radio station in Metro Manila, Mega Manila as well as the entire Philippines according to KBP Radio Research Council.
+DWRR-FM (101.9 FM) was a commercial radio station owned by ABS-CBN Corporation and previously operated by the Manila Radio division and the Star Creatives Group.
 The studios were located at ABS-CBN Broadcasting Center, Sgt.
 Esguerra Ave., corner Mo.
-Ignacia Ave., Diliman, Quezon City, and the station's 22.5 kW multiplex FM stereo transmitter was located at the Eugenio Lopez Center, Santa Cruz, Sumulong Highway, Antipolo City, Rizal Province.
+Ignacia Ave., Diliman, Quezon City, and the station's transmitter was located at the Eugenio Lopez Center, Santa Cruz, Sumulong Highway, Antipolo City, Rizal Province.

 DWRR was founded in 1956 as one of the radio stations of Chronicle Broadcasting Network (now ABS-CBN).
 It was revived in 1986 and reformatted several times.
 On May 5, 2020, it terminated its broadcasting activities, together with that of its television and sister radio stations, following a cease-and-desist order issued by the National Telecommunications Commission due to the expiration of ABS-CBN's legislative franchise to operate.
 The online radio permanently ceased operations on August 28, 2020, as a result of a franchise denial made by the House of Representatives on July 10, 2020.